zapabob/ROCm/docs/how_to/gpu_aware_mpi.md

 ## ROCm-enabled OSU

-he OSU Micro Benchmarks v5.9 (OMB) can be used to evaluate the performance of various primitives with an AMD GPU device and ROCm support.
+The OSU Micro Benchmarks v5.9 (OMB) can be used to evaluate the performance of various primitives with an AMD GPU device and ROCm support.
 This functionality is exposed when configured with `--enable-rocm` option.
 We can use the following steps to compile OMB: